-One of the most popular and famous historical tours based in east London is a Jack the Ripper Tour.
+Jack the Ripper Tours is one of the most popular and famous historical tours based in East London England.
 With so many myths and stories about who Jack the Ripper was and why he killed so many women, it is something that is weirdly intriguing to a lot of people.
 Especially because it still remains one of the greatest crime mysteries.

 For me personally, I find it fascinating that Jack the Ripper has become a bit of a cult figure.

 - 1 About the Jack the Ripper Tour

 - 2 About the Jack The Ripper Tour Team